erickbytes/lofipython/content/blog/adding-city-name-autocomplete-to-a-django-form-with-jquery-+-ajax.rst

 **Import the Cities Database to Django Model**

 Now we need to import the cities to our Django model.
-I achieved this by running this code in the Django shell and entering each line individually.
-This code was modified from a `Stack Overflow post <https://stackoverflow.com/questions/2459979/how-to-import-csv-data-into-django-models>`__.
+I achieved this by running the below code in the Django shell and entering each line individually.
+The code was modified from a `Stack Overflow post <https://stackoverflow.com/questions/2459979/how-to-import-csv-data-into-django-models>`__.
 The World Cities data stores the city in the first column (index 0) and the country in the 5th column (index 4).